 Not every inch of Venice is on a canal, although lots of Venice is!
 On our last morning, we strolled back towards the entrance to the city to catch the bus.
 We stopped in a couple of shops, grabbed some lunch and hung out eating in this park.

 Venice is romantic

-Walking around the city is an experience.
+Walking around Venice is an experience unlike any other in the world.
 Even if you do nothing but walk around and hang out in cafes you’ll have a great time.
 It seems to never be crowded, maybe because over the last 50 years the population has dropped from 120,000 to 60,000.
-Some believe that eventually it will be a place for tourists only.
+Some believe that eventually, it will be a place for tourists only.